Chicken Tinga Recipe

 These are warm, goopy tacos that don't need much else, but of course a final burst of acidity will make them pop even more.
 A squeeze of lime does the job quite well, but Pickled Onions are a good candidate too.

 Okay enough chatting, time to start cooking!
-Give a shout if you’ve got Chicken Tinga questions on your mind.
-It’s a great dish to have in your repertoire and it’ll lead to all sorts of satisfying meals.
+Give a shout if you've got Chicken Tinga questions on your mind.
+Keep a batch in the fridge and it will lead to all sorts of quick, satisfying meals.

 - 2 chicken breasts